creativescala/doodle-svg/README.md

-# doodle-svg
+# Doodle SVG

-SVG backend for Doodle
+An SVG backend for [Doodle](https://creativescala.org/doodle), targeting both the JVM and JS platforms.

+This used to be part of the Doodle main distribution but it was difficult to support as dependencies upgrade at different rates.
+Extracting here allows updates to be independent of the main project.